-This year in the New York area, many Muslims will begin observing Ramadan from sunset on Wednesday, March 22nd and end observing the month at sunset on Thursday, April 20th.
-The 30 day lunar month is normally commemorated with an Eid holiday celebration, falling for many on Friday, April 21st.
+This year in the New York area, many Muslims will begin observing Ramadan from sunset on Friday, February 28th and end observing the month at sunset on Saturday, March 29th.
+The 29-30-day lunar month is commemorated with an Eid holiday celebration, falling for many on Sunday, March 30th.
 Observation of the start and end dates may vary by one day depending on different locations and on different schools of thought within the Islamic tradition.
-Ramadan moves up 11 days annually.
+Ramadan moves up about 11 days annually.

-Many practicing Muslims observe fasting and additional nightly Taraweeh prayers during Ramadan.
+Many practicing Muslims observe fasting and additional nightly prayers during Ramadan.
 Many Muslims also commemorate certain special nights in this month.
 Fasting is typically observed by abstaining from food and water from dawn to sunset throughout the month of Ramadan.
-Taraweeh prayers last for about an hour every night during Ramadan and are generally considered to be highly recommended rather than mandatory.